Cir-Europa/cirs-links/README.md

 - **[FireAlpaca](https://firealpaca.com/)** A free 2D art application.
 I mostly use it for pixel art and editing images.
 - **[Blender](https://www.blender.org/)** A Free and Open Source 3D creation suite.
 Used for the 3D renders on this site.
 - **[Inkscape](https://inkscape.org/)** A free 2D [vector](https://concepts.app/en/digital-art-raster-vs-vector/) program.
 I use it for logo design & graphics.
-- **[Deep Dream Generator](https://deepdreamgenerator.com/)** I used this way back before the AI boom; it used to have a feature where you could make it draw an image using the texture of another image & that's how my profile pic was made.
-It seems since then they've pivoted to gen AI only :/

 ### Web
 - **[Visual Studio Code](https://visualstudio.microsoft.com/)** A free code editor by Microsoft.
 I use it to code this site.